 pARTners sponsors a series of artists from the community in leading students in mini-residencies.
 The workshops focus on specific styles and techniques including screen and print making, casting/plaster molds, metalworking, and painting.
 These opportunities now only allow students to learn from experts, they provide an opportunity for students to hear about careers in the arts.

 JACKSON HOLE HIGH SCHOOL

 Art and Literature Intensive

-For 5 day, students work with local artists and writers at the Teton Science School.
-Using place-based education, students engage in a variety artistic projects, interact with the environment, and explore the humanities using nature.
+For five days, JHHS students work with local artists and writers in Sinks Canyon State Park, located outside of Lander Wyoming.
+Using place-based education, students engage in a variety artistic and creative writing projects, interact with the environment, and explore the humanities using nature.

 pARTners ignites creative thinking and self-expression in students by integrating the ARTS into Teton County K-12 curriculum.